 Rest

-If your spasms are caused by muscle strain, cutting back on exercise and resting your stomach muscles will help stop the spasming.
+If your spasms are caused by muscle strain, cutting back on exercise and resting your stomach muscles can help stop the spasming.

-Stomach spasms caused by conditions such as gas, dehydration, and muscle strain can usually be treated at home.
+You can usually treat abdominal cramps caused by conditions such as gas, dehydration, and muscle strain at home.
 Other conditions or severe stomach spasms usually require treatment from a doctor.

 • antibiotics for gastritis or gastroenteritis caused by bacteria